 Like most careers, you can’t always choose the perfect location to work from.

-London Ambulance Service, with its 3500+ staff, operating out of 70 locations means anything can happen, including where you will be stationed.
+London Ambulance Service, with its 3500+ on-ground staff, operating out of 70 locations means anything can happen, including where you will be stationed.

 The reality is, as a new recruit you will be placed wherever you are needed the most.
 You could be stationed somewhere for a month or a few days at a time.